kmkamath/aws-cdk-stacks/README.md

 The full list of stacks with AWS resources used in each:
 * Access Management (IAM)
 * Domain Management (Route53, SES, Certificate Manager)
-* Static Site (CloufFront, S3 and Route53 Alias Record)
+* Static Site (CloudFront, S3 and Route53 Alias Record)
-* User Management (Cognito, Lambda)
+* User Management (Cognito, API Gateway JWT Authorizer, Lambdas)

 All stacks have coupling between them.
-However, breaking down prevents a monolithic implementation, and promotes resuability.
-Specifically, we can have Applications can pick and choose the CDK stacks that are releveant to them to stand-up their application.
+However, breaking down prevents a monolithic implementation, and promotes reusability.
+Specifically, we can have Applications can pick and choose the CDK stacks that are relevant to them to stand-up their application.

-Finally, some stacks like Access and Domain Management also have coupling across environments to allow for simple and secure software development lifeccyles.
+Finally, some stacks like Access and Domain Management also have coupling across environments to allow for simple and secure software development lifecycle.

 ## One-time Manual Steps
-1. Rooit user creates a `xxx-dev` account, and `xxx-prod` account under single organization.
+1. Root user creates a `xxx-dev` account, and `xxx-prod` account under single organization.
-2. Roout user creates admin user with programmatic access in each account, and saves credentials as `dev-admin` and `prod-admin` AWS profiles.
+2. Root user creates admin user with programmatic access in each account, and saves credentials as `dev-admin` and `prod-admin` AWS profiles.
 3. Root user bootstraps each of the accounts, and each of the regions by running these commands:
     ```
     CDK_NEW_BOOTSTRAP=1 npx cdk bootstrap --profile dev-admin aws://{dev-account-id}/{region}